microsoft/ignite25-LAB531-accelerate-bi-with-azure-databricks-in-the-era-of-ai/README.md

 **What You'll Build:** Interactive dashboard and AI-powered query interface **Business Value:** Enable business users to explore data without writing SQL

-#### Part A: Lakeview Dashboard
+#### Part A: Databricks AI/BI Dashboard

-**What is Lakeview?**
+**What is Databricks AI/BI?**
-Databricks' native BI tool for creating interactive dashboards - think Tableau but built into your data platform.
+Databricks AI/BI is a business intelligence solution that uses compound AI to enhance data analysis with self-service insights, governance, and performance.

 ##### 1. Find Your Dashboard